olivercreativeworks/equationGame/README.md

 # equationGame

-A game where you need to match the "value" of the equation
+A game where you need to match the "value" of the equation!